Daniel Lewis known as D. J. Lewis

 - Teaching & Learning in Higher Education (Science & Engineering) – University of Bristol (Oct 2012).

 Daniel J. Lewis is a Senior Research Fellow at the University of South Wales, currently associated with the Information Security Research Group (ISRG) in the Faculty of Computing, Engineering and Science (CES).
-His research interests relate to the applications of Artificial Intelligence, Machine Learning, Data Mining and other forms of Computational Intelligence – particularly on Information Security (inc. Cyber-Security).
+His research interests relate to the applications of Artificial Intelligence, Machine Learning, Data Mining and other forms of Computational Intelligence – particularly on Information Security (inc. Cyber-Security) and Computer Forensics.

 Daniel does not describe himself as a typical academic, he has a varied background in both academia and industry; having been a consultant and developer for a number of years, particularly in knowledge-based systems (especially the Semantic Web / Linked Data); and Computational Intelligence (especially Fuzzy Set Theory / Fuzzy Logic) but also having been a researcher and a teaching assistant within the broader topics of Computer Science and Engineering Mathematics.